Posts

 Contact Us

 Due to the severity of the license suspension consequences of a DUI conviction, it is of vital importance to speak with an experienced criminal defense attorney about your case.
 At the Law Offices of W. Scott Smith, our lawyers are trained to know every aspect of defending a DUI, we understand the defenses to the charge, we take pride in advocating for our clients’ constitutional rights, and we detail all options for our clients when defending their case.
-If you or a loved one has been charged with DUI in Forsyth County, and you are worried about the license consequences associated with a conviction, please call our office today at 404-581-0999 for a free consultation.
+If you or a loved one has been charged with a DUI in Union City and you are worried about the license consequences associated with a conviction, please call our office today at 404-581-0999 for a free consultation.

 By: Attorney Erin Dohnalek